Hubert Pilčík: Biography

 Pilčík was considered dangerous; therefore, in September, a special team of police officers entered his home, along with two members of SNB, disguised as electricians, and arrested him.
 They found four firearms and numerous items in suitcases (from various victims); they also rescued Emanuel's 12-year-old niece.
-She had been kept by Pilčík in a hidden compartment of a pigsty, where she was belted to a structure that included a double-walled box for her head - to muffle the screaming.
+She had been kept by Pilčík in a hidden compartment of a pigsty, where she was belted to a structure that included a double-walled box for her head – to muffle the screaming.
 The girl was held there for most of the day and was regularly raped.
 Pilčík also forced her to write letters from "Bavaria".
 He then delivered the letters and demanded payment for this service in jewellery.

 Pilčík killed Emanuel in his sleep at "Lipovka", while the man waited to be smuggled to Bavaria.
-Balleyova, also planning to defect, was killed less than two weeks later, near Senec.
+Balleyová, also planning to defect, was killed less than two weeks later, near Senec.
 Both victims were killed by baton blows to the head.
 In his confession, Pilčík stated that he had planned to kill Emanuel's niece, as well as another relative and his wife.
-However, by that time, he had been imprisoned, and committed suicide using two handkerchiefs.
+However, by that time, he had been imprisoned, and killed himself using two handkerchiefs.

 Given the amount of jewellery (the only "currency" of value to emigrants) found in his house, it was believed that Pilčík had killed more people trying to escape the Iron Curtain.